rtoal/plang-glossary/README.md

 A function that takes functions as arguments or returns functions.

 ### Homoiconicity
-The property of a language in which code is represented as a data structure and both have the same syntactic forms.
+The property of a language in which code is represented as a data structure and both code and data have the same syntactic forms.

 ### Hygienic Macro
 A macro whose expansion will not capture identifiers.